 Your orthodontist will most likely send you home with a nontoxic orthodontic wax.
 This wax is great for pain relief as it safeguards the inside of your gums, cheeks and lips from the brackets of the braces by creating a barrier that keeps the sharp ends of the brackets from further irritating your mouth.
 Make sure you follow the instructions given by your orthodontist when using the orthodontic wax.

-If your gums are swollen, try gently rubbing your gums in a circular fashion with one of your fingers.
+If your gums are swollen, try gently circularly rubbing your gums with one of your fingers.
 You can do this with just a finger or with a block of ice until your swollen gums are relaxed.

 If you have any cuts or sores in your mouth and on your gums from the braces after you’ve gotten them tightened, gurgling warm salt water can help heal the cuts and sores and alleviate any pain that you may be feeling.

 Don’t lose sight of your goal: a beautiful, jaw-dropping, healthy smile.
 The discomfort and pain that you’re experiencing will only last a few days, but your new smile will be with you all the time.
-Make sure you take proper care of it post tightening.
+Make sure you take proper care of your teeth after your braces get tightened.

 What to Eat After Getting Braces Tightened